Our Future Path! A plan for a better world!

 In addition, when businesses and consumers cannot count on stable interest rates, they cannot easily plan their borrowing and spending.
 If we think that interest rates may rise, then we may want to borrow before the increase.
 However, if interest rates go up, then the economy may slow and make it a bad idea to borrow.
 If we think that interest rates may go down, then we may want to hold off borrowing.
 However, a business may then not be ready to take advantage of economic growth and consumers may face higher prices.

 As we can see, there are a lot of problems with trying to fix inflation or a recession by just changing interest rates.
-If the changes are not done right, then the side effects can often be worse than the cure.
+If the changes are not done correctly, then the side effects can often be worse than the cure.
 The better solution would be to try to prevent inflation or a recession before it occurs.

 Of course, interest rates should still be driven by supply and demand, but within a narrow range that can keep economic activity at an appropriate level.
 If there is a lot of money that could be lent, then interest rates could go down a bit, but if there is less money that could be lent, then interest rates could go up a bit.

 For instance, if businesses know there is going to be a shortage of a certain product, then they could decide to produce or to import more of that product as needed.
 If there is going to be less demand, then they could decide to produce or to import less.
 If consumers know there is going to be a shortage or surplus of a product, then they can adjust their buying accordingly.
-If students or workers know there is going to be a surplus or deficit of certain types of workers, then they can plan their education so that can have the skills to work at jobs that will be in demand.
+If students or workers know there is going to be a surplus or deficit of certain types of workers, then they can plan their education so that they can have the skills to work at jobs that will be in demand.
 In addition, schools could also better plan what classes they need to teach.

 The bottom line is that if we and our Moderated Governments work together, then we can keep our economy on an even keel by keeping supply high enough to meet demand.
 If we can do that, then businesses can provide what consumers want at reasonable prices, which would allow us to live better lives and to keep consumer confidence high.
 This in turn will eliminate the problems of inflation and recession.
 I will talk more about what we can do in the upcoming sections.